Johannes-Schall/DSR-Portfolio-Project-Generator/README.md

 5. Click the "Generate Project Idea" button.
 6. Browse the generated project ideas and get inspired!
 7. Check out the tokens used and brainstorming dialogues for further insights.

-## Contribute

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.

 ## License